 Seats are for the bravest, while couchettes and sleepers provide a more comfortable journey.
 In the couchettes, you can find simple and rather narrow berths, while the sleepers are equipped with proper beds and sometimes even a private bathroom.
 Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.

-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+They may include a private bathroom or shower, or sometimes just a sink.

 Snälltåget offers night travel with various comfort levels on night trains between European cities.